-How Our Lives Changes After Purchasing a Google Home
+How Our Lives Changed After Purchasing a Google Home

 The client wanted to know: Is Google Home worth it?